wards999/OneThemer/README.md

 ![Screenshot](screenshot.png)

+\
-Load Themem - Load a OnceCommander xaml theme
+Load Theme - Load a OnceCommander xaml theme (you'll have to navigate to the correct folder...)

 Dark/Light Toggle - When modifying a light or dark theme it's often easier to match the UI required.
 So click the Dark/Light Toggle button as appropriate